dewetblomerus/dewetblomerus.github.io/_posts/2025-10-21-digital-ocean-postgres-from-fly.md

 fly secrets set DATABASE_URL="your-connection-string-in-quotes"
 ```

-That's it.
-You are done.
-Your app will restart, but it should start working immediately after the first boot with these two settings changed.
-Try `fly logs` to keep an eye on what is happening.

 3. In `runtime.exs` you will have Repo config for `:prod`.
 It will look something like this:

 ```elixir